ClusterHQ/flocker/docs/gettinginvolved/plugins.rst

 If you wish to support a block device that is not supported by Flocker or an existing plugin you can implement this support yourself.

 In order to do so you must write a Python 2.7 library providing a class implementing the `flocker.node.agents.blockdevice.IBlockDeviceAPI <https://github.com/ClusterHQ/flocker/blob/master/flocker/node/agents/blockdevice.py>`_ interface.
-Flocker itself provides a `loopback <https://github.com/ClusterHQ/flocker/blob/master/flocker/node/agents/blockdevice.py>`_ implementation (for testing, lacking movement), `OpenStack Cinder <https://github.com/ClusterHQ/flocker/blob/master/flocker/node/agents/cinder.py>`_ and `Amazon EBS <https://github.com/ClusterHQ/flocker/blob/master/flocker/node/agents/ebs.py>`_; these can serve as examples of implementation.
+Flocker itself provides a `loopback <https://github.com/ClusterHQ/flocker/blob/master/flocker/node/agents/blockdevice.py>`_ implementation (for testing, lacking data movement), `OpenStack Cinder <https://github.com/ClusterHQ/flocker/blob/master/flocker/node/agents/cinder.py>`_ and `Amazon EBS <https://github.com/ClusterHQ/flocker/blob/master/flocker/node/agents/ebs.py>`_; these can serve as examples of implementation.

 To test that your implementation is correct you can instantiate a generic test suite that makes sure your class correctly implements the interface: